stmcginnis/skooner-website/docs/contribute/README.md

 # How to contribute

 #### [GitHub](https://github.com/indeedeng/k8dash)
 This is where the code lives.
-Feel free to report and resolve issues, ask questions, and more in our GitHub repo.
+Report issues, [resolve issues](https://github.com/indeedeng/k8dash/issues), ask questions, and help us make the product better.
+Read our [Contributing Guidelines](https://github.com/indeedeng/k8dash/blob/master/CONTRIBUTING.md) for more information.

 #### [GitHub Discussions](https://github.com/indeedeng/k8dash/discussions)
-Chat with the project founder, maintainers, contributors, and users on GitHub Discussions.
+Reach out and chat with the project founder, maintainers, contributors, and users.
 Don’t miss virtual talk announcements and planning call invites.

-We’re always looking for new contributions.
-If you would like to contribute, see the [list of issues](https://github.com/indeedeng/k8dash/issues) in GitHub or reach out to us on GitHub Discussions.
-You can also learn more by reading our [Contributing Guidelines](https://github.com/indeedeng/k8dash/blob/master/CONTRIBUTING.md).
+#### Become a Maintainer

-The k8dash team is also looking for additional maintainers.
-If you’re interested, you can learn more by reading [Path to Maintainership](path.html).
+The k8dash team is always looking for additional maintainers.
+If you’re interested, continue to [Path to Maintainership](path.html).